kecskesn/design-patterns-typescript/src/01-creational-patterns/03-builder/README.md

 > Allows you to create different flavors of an object while avoiding constructor pollution.
 Useful when there could be several flavors of an object.
 Or when there are a lot of steps involved in creation of an object.

-Wikipedia says

-> The builder pattern is an object creation software design pattern with the intentions of finding a solution to the telescoping constructor anti-pattern.

 Let's see an anti-pattern first.
 At one point or the other we have all seen a constructor like below:

 ```typescript